Kicksecure/privleap/README.md

 `run_autopkgtest` script from the root of the source tree.
 The script will function regardless of what your current working directory is when you call it.

+`run_autopkgtest` creates an unshare tarball under `~/.cache/sbuild/bookworm-amd64.tar.zst` (which is where autopkgtest expects to find it).
+This tarball may eventually get out of date as packages in Debian are upgraded, or it may end up improperly built if you interrupt `run_autopkgtest` while it is building the tarball initially.
+If for some reason you need to rebuild this tarball from scratch before doing the next test, run `run_autopkgtest --reset-tarball`.
+This will delete the tarball and regenerate it, then run the tests as usual.